Yoast SEO Tutorial

 - Your use of passive voice

 When it comes to those last two points, you want to keep your sentence lengths short and your use of passive voice rare.
-Those are relatively small changes, but they can greatly impact your content’s readability, and in turn its SEO.
+Those are relatively minor changes, but they can greatly impact your content’s readability and its SEO.

 If you click on the Edit snippet button, you’ll be able to edit your page’s meta description and preview how it will look in search engines.

-As you create your meta description, the plugin will tell you if it’s too long or too short.
-This enables you to make changes in real time, in order to optimize your content’s search results.
+As you create your meta description, the Yoast WordPress plugin will tell you if it’s too long or too short.
+This enables you to make changes in real-time to optimize your content’s search results.

-If you want your website to be successful, there are a lot of responsibilities you’ll need to juggle.
+If you want your website to be successful, you’ll need to juggle a lot of responsibilities.
 SEO is one of the most important, but it’s far from the only thing on your plate.
-You also have to ensure that your site looks great, runs smoothly, and contains engaging content.
+You also have to ensure that your site looks great, runs smoothly, is indexable, free of duplicate content, and contains engaging content.
+Tools like Yoast SEO, Google Search Console (formerly Google Webmaster Tool), and Google Analytics SEO tool can help you keep track of key metrics, analyze the health and relevancy of your content.

 Using the right web host can help guarantee your site’s performance, so you can focus on content creation, design, and SEO without any headaches.
 WP Engine can offer you just that, so check out our plans and take a look at our resource center!